FluxAstromeshLabs/evmone-fpga/README.md

 - Function variables: Functions code will be hardwired on hardware logic fabric, so that it could run seamlessly, function variables are prohibited because it cannot call a function address as CPU does.
 Function variable should be changed into static function implementation

-- Storage access: Fpga does not directly support hard disk access, so some instructions, such as SLOAD and SSTORE cannot execute correctly, it is left doing nothing at current version.
-We have a solution of using ``hls::stream`` to read from the host, currently not fully leveraged but it is still promising solution.
+- Storage access: We cannot directly access hard disk, so some instructions, such as ``SLOAD`` and ``SSTORE``, we have to use ``hls::stream`` to request input and output from/to host.
+Solution of using ``hls::stream`` to read from the host is currently not fully leveraged but it is still promising solution.

 - C++17 standard: Evmone implementation requires C++17 standards while xillinx C++ compiler sticked to C++11.
 Some executable ``constexpr`` scopes are changed to static declaration